saulvaldelvira/Morse/README.md

 ![imagen](https://user-images.githubusercontent.com/84346214/206912776-2b6f7f10-bcf6-4f73-a5dc-aab5743c1db8.png)
 In the image above you can see how it works.
 While parsing a morse string of Dots and Dashes representing a character, we move to the right with every Dash, and to the left with every Dot.
-If i have a morse text like "\-\.\-\.", following the tree i get the letter C.
+If i have a morse text like "\-\.\-\.", following the tree i get the character 'C'.

   NOTE: I've added a few more characters that are not in this image, like '.' and ','.